-Vivek Tejuja interviews Aseem Chhabra, author of Shashi Kapoor – The Householder, The Star, published by Rupa.
-Also read an exclusive excerpt from the book
+Vivek Tejuja interviews Aseem Chhabra, author of Shashi Kapoor - The Householder, The Star, published by Rupa.
+Also read excerpts from the book

 Aseem Chhabra has been writing about films for more than two decades.
 When the time came for him to write a book, he chose for his subject an actor and star who shone bright on the firmament of Hindi cinema long before it was objectified as Bollywood.
 The reticent and reclusive Shashi Kapoor, the protagonist of Chhabra’s evocative new biography, may have kept away from the limelight for many decades.
 However, in Shashi Kapoor – The Householder, The Star, Chhabra brings the great actor vividly back to public memory in a way that only an adoring fan can.